Landing at Scarlet Beach: First wave

 produced 140 mimeograph copies of the VII Amphibious Force operation order, which was distributed by PT boat.
-They then departed for G Beach, 14 mi east of Lae.
-While they were en route during the night, a Japanese raid on Buna sank an LCS(S), and damaged a dock and two merchant ships; nine people were killed and 27 wounded.
+While the VII Amphibious Force was en route during the night, a Japanese raid on Buna sank an LCS(S), and damaged a dock and two merchant ships; nine people were killed and 27 wounded.
 USS LCI-31 developed engine trouble, and was forced to return to Buna.
 This left A Company of the 2/13th Infantry Battalion without its transport.
 The battalion commander, Lieutenant Colonel G. E. Colvin, arranged for them to travel on USS LCI-337, LCI-338, and LCI-342.
 Around sunset, six Sally bombers attacked the escorting destroyers.
 They dropped their bombs but scored no hits.